Install Elasticsearch

 Elasticsearch recommends using the Log4j 2 configuration that is shipped by default.

-To enable logging, see Elasticsearch application logging.
+To enable logging, see Elasticsearch logging.

 Install the P4 Plugin Filter